Configuration

 });

-To disable auto-inference entirely (only explicit @properties will be used):
+To disable auto-inference entirely (only explicit @property will be used):

 configure({ autoPropertyTypes: false });